WebOfTrust/WOT-terms/howto/why-terms-wot-manage-structure.md

 2. it covers all the concepts, terms, categories, dictionaries, tags in the WebofTrust (WOT) field.
 3. The smallest unit of declaration is a 'Term'.

+## Term life cycle
+A term is a bitch.
+A term might have one or more abbreviations that are assimilated already (e.g. 'PTEL' and 'Public TEL' for public-transaction-event-log).
+It can be lower case, upper case, mixed case (e.g. 'vLEI'). it can be singular and plural (e.g. 'OOBIs' is more used than 'OOBI').
+So, to have a term as identifying `Key` to itself (self-referential) is a pain as long as the process hasn't completed, the term hasn't hardened yet.
+This process is very different for every single term.
+For example `icp: tag` doesn't even have a proper term name yet.

+### Lifecycle phases

+- Start: We need a 'Key' field to identify a most probably changing term and prevent the database from getting polluted with double terms.
+- Midlife: We need a 'Key' field to uniquely identify a term that might have various names used in the same (!) context.
+- End: A term is well-known, agreed upon by the community, therefore assimilated and unique, and we don't need 'Key' anymore.

+### Three simple rules (for now, feel free to comment!)

+1. We prefer **a singular expression** over plural expression.
+So for example the term is OOBI not OOBIs, unless it's grammatically incorrect (can't think of anything now).
+2. We use **lower case** as much as we can in the long (identifying) terms.
+The abbreviated term are linkers: they will get a `## See` header and a link to the long more meaningful term in itself.
+3. **Longer compound terms take precedence** over the parts. `public TEL` or `public-transaction-event-log` is apparently worth explaining as a special form of `TEL` or `transaction-event-log`.
+So we first look for a hit on the longer term while parsing texts.

 ## Conventions and comparison to database

 Columns are comparable to _fields_ in a database.
 The rows are the _records_ in a database.

 Field _names_ are in the first row.
 A few columns maintain our database-like structure:

 - Key: a unique incremental meaningless numeric identifier.
 The uniqueness is not enforced by code, but by userinterface: conditional formatting colours the cells with the same value red.
+The Key field becomes redundant as soon as the term itself is a well-known meaningful Key and Term at the same time, like a [country code](https://www.countrycode.org).
 - TTTTT_FKey: this columns contains foreigns key into another table or sheet.
 TTTTT can be a file that has terms mentioned in a video ("PhilVid") or another Glossary ("eSSIF-lab") that are related to the matching term on a specific row in our sheet.
 - Cat_CCCCC: this columns contains Categories.
 We consider a term from a certain category went it's mentioned regularly in the content of certain repository (e.g. 'KERI' or 'OOBI') of the WebofTrust Github site.